 No, that would present a variety of safety concerns for both the customers and the birds.
 When customers are here, the parrots will spend most of their time in their cages.
 We will take most parrots out for a little bit about once a day (as store traffic allows) and they may come out to visit with a potential adopter.

-The Perch is a for-profit — but socially conscious —business.
-Our adoption partner Metro Denver Parrot Rescue is a 501(c)3 nonprofit and the owner of all the birds that live in our store.
-All purchases made at The Perch directly benefit Metro Denver Parrot Rescue.
+The Perch is the facility for Metro Denver Parrot Rescue, a 501(c)3 nonprofit and the owner of all the birds that live in our facility.

 Generally speaking, Metro Denver Parrot Rescue will receive new birds several times a month, if not more.
 Those birds will spend six weeks in quarantine where they are examined by a veterinarian and tested for communicable diseases.
 You’ll be able to meet many of these birds in the main area of The Perch following that six week period.